 Whether its splitting a platter of pasta for the whole family to sample or ordering one slice of cheesecake with four forks; dining out teaches proper portion control when you share.

-Dining out used to be a special occasion so soda was an OK treat.
+Dining out used to be a special occasion so sweetened drinks were an OK treat.
 But, since most kids dine out multiple times per week think about the drinks.
-Encourage fat-free milk, plain water or make your own special "soda" by mixing equal parts fruit juice and sparkling water.
+Encourage low-fat or fat-free milk, plain water or make your own special "soda" by mixing equal parts of 100% fruit juice and sparkling water.